-By taking possession of a borrowed device, the borrower agrees to assume full responsibility for the safety, security, care, and proper use of the borrowed property.
+By taking possession of a borrowed device and wireless hotspot, the borrower agrees to assume full responsibility for the safety, security, care, and proper use of the borrowed property.
 In case of accident, fire, flood, or careless handling of the property, the borrower agrees to assume full responsibility for the damaged device as deemed necessary by Brookside Charter School.
 In the case of damage to a borrowed device, the user must report a potentially damaging incident to the Brookside Charter School Administration within two school days of the occurrence.

 Commonly Damaged Parts Price

 Screen \$60

 Bezel (frame around the screen) \$40

-AC Adapter (power cord) \$30
+Chromebook Charger \$20

 Keyboard \$100

 Base Plastic (bottom outside casing) \$60

 Back Cover (top outside casing) \$40

 Trackpad (Mouse) \$40

 Motherboard \$100

 Key Replacement (per key) \$10

-Total Replacement of Chromebook Due to Loss \$275
+Total Replacement of Chromebook Due to Loss \$300

-T-Mobile Wireless Hotspot Replacement \$70
+T-Mobile Wireless Hotspot Replacement \$75

+Hot Spot Charger \$10

 Replacement of Case \$35

-Only commonly replaced parts are listed above.
+^{}Only commonly replaced parts are listed above.
 Other costs may apply.